doofmars/pp_tables/README.md

 PP_Tables
 =======

-Simple plug-in to gather up die posts information, which take a lot of time and cache them into a consolidation table.
+Simple plug-in to gather up the information for each post, which take a lot of time, and cache them into a consolidation table.